fscbr/sdc_course/CarND-Vehicle-Detection/README.md

 ####2.
 Explain how you settled on your final choice of HOG parameters.

-In module `trainSvm.py` I created a function `trainParamlist()` that loops over a list of parameter compinations.
+In module `trainSvm.py` I created a function `trainParamlist()` (line 196 through 220) that loops over a list of parameter combinations.
 It uses the above described randomized subset of the database.

 First I examined for the combination of colorspaces (RGB, HSV, HLS, YUV, LUV, YCrCb), the combination of color space channels, the feature spaces (spatial,histogram,hog)
 I gained maximum classification accuracy when using RGB or HSL,  spatial and  hog featurs, but no histogram features.